maximecb/uvm/docs/design.md

 function pointer also faults.
 Absolute addresses are relocated by the assembler, so programs and compilers targeting UVM refer to labels as usual and do not need to be aware of `MEM_BASE`.

-UVM requires heap memory accesses to be aligned, and will panic if they are not.
-This is done for performance reasons, and also because some architectures don't allow unaligned memory accesses.
+Plain loads and stores may use unaligned addresses.
+Atomic loads and stores must be naturally aligned to their access size; a misaligned atomic access traps.
+This requirement exists because no common architecture permits misaligned atomic accesses.
 In practice, we expect that a JIT compiler will be able to eliminate most alignment checks.

 ### The Event Loop